Skip to content

 Unfortunately, I’m not a huge fan of the cable coupler and I think it is the weakest component of the Chain Waxing System.

 I also find that the handle of the coupler doesn’t always like to stay outside of the pot.
-I’ve had several instances where the weight of the chain dragged the entire coupler into the wax, again, forcing me to fish it back out with a spoke.
+I’ve had several instances where the weight of the chain dragged the entire coupler into the wax.
+Something rigid, like a bent spoke or coat hanger can stand up out of the wax more easily.

 My coupler also broke after a couple of months of use when the crimped end pulled out of the handle.
 I emailed Silca and got it replaced for free.
 Based on reviews, this seems to be a common issue.
 Silca has since released an updated coupler that is bigger and beefier.